VIRTUAL: Hidden Stories

 Virtual/Online

 The Library is committed to making events accessible for all.
-To request an accommodation, please complete this form, or contact us by email at librarian@champaign.org, by phone at 217/403-2000, or through chat.
+To request an Americans with Disabilities Accommodation, please complete this form, or contact us by email at info@champaign.org, by phone at 217/403-2000, or through chat.
 Learn more about accessibility at the library.

 Questions?
 Ask Us.